The MillenniumTNG Project: Intrinsic alignments of galaxies and halos

 In the $z=0.0$ panel of Fig.~\ref{fig:wp_plot}, we include a measurement of intrinsic alignment obtained by \citet{2015MNRAS.450.2195S} for the low-redshift (LOWZ) sample of the SDSS-III BOSS survey.
 Interestingly, these observational findings match the amplitude and shape of our signal quite well, and the sizes of residual differences is so small that they could be easily explained, for example, by differences in galaxy sample definition.
 A similar level of consistency is obtained for recent measurements of IA for luminous red galaxies in the Kilo-Degree Survey \citep[KiDS-1000,][]{2021A&A...654A..76F}.
 We consider this good agreement to be extremely encouraging for the use of MTNG740 to provide accurate ``ab-initio'' predictions for the effects of intrinsic alignment on weak lensing statistics.

-We note that our results strongly differ from those reported by \cite{2015MNRAS.454.2736C} for the Horizon-AGN simulation, who found only a weak correlation between galaxy shapes and positions at the smallest projected separation radii, with an amplitude considerably smaller than reported here.
+We note that our results differ on large scales from those reported by \cite{2015MNRAS.454.2736C} for the Horizon-AGN simulation, who found a weak correlation between galaxy shapes and positions in the two-halo term, with an amplitude considerably smaller than reported here.
 In contrast, our results are in somewhat better agreement with those of \citet{2021MNRAS.508..637S}, who measured and compared intrinsic alignments for the three hydrodynamical simulations Illustris, MassiveBlack-II, and TNG300.
 They found significant IA signals for $w^{+g}_{\rm p}$ for all three simulations, albeit with substantial scatter between the simulation models, and only for a smaller radial range over which IA signals could be detected with statistical significance.